5 Ways to Get Your Garden Ready for Autumn

 Mulch your borders

 There are several benefits to mulching your borders.
 It is especially important to do so in Autumn because that is when the weather starts to cool down.
 The colder weather can often be detrimental for some plants, and the mulches can protect them by working as a layer of insulation which will protect your plant roots, trees and shrubs when it gets chilly.

 Mulches are also useful for preventing weed growth, which is a bonus as they will leave your garden looking fresh and save time from de-weeding.

-And finally, mulching is beneficial for your garden because it also helps improve your soil.
+Finally, mulching is beneficial for your garden because it also helps improve your soil.
 This is especially the case with natural, organic mulch (such as the ones we supply).
-As the mulch breaks down over time, they release further nutrients in the soil which will help your plants further.
+As the mulch breaks down over time, it releases further nutrients in the soil which will help your plants further.